shantanuKaushik/You-Dont-Know-JS/async & performance/ch2.md

 Inventing ad hoc logic to solve these trust issues is possible, but it's more difficult than it should be, and it produces clunkier and harder to maintain code, as well as code that is likely insufficiently protected from these hazards until you get visibly bitten by the bugs.

-We need a generalized solution to **all of the trust issues**, one that can be reused for as many callbacks as we create without all the extra boilerplate overhead.
+We need a generalized solution to all of the trust issues, one that can be reused for as many callbacks as we create without all the extra boilerplate overhead.

 We need something better than callbacks.
 They've served us well to this point, but the *future* of JavaScript demands more sophisticated and capable async patterns.
 The subsequent chapters in this book will dive into those emerging evolutions.